Wake structures and performance of wind turbine rotor with harmonic surging motions under laminar and turbulent inflows: Result and discussion on rotor performances

-Figure~\ref{fig:AOA_all} presents the cycle-averaged $\alpha$ ($<\alpha>$) along the blade during a surging cycle based on $\phi_S$ for the surging cases with different surging settings, and $<\alpha>$ for the fixed case are also presented (based on $<t>$) for comparison (cases \textbf{1}, \textbf{5}, \& \textbf{6}-\textbf{9}); note that the cases presented in Figure~\ref{fig:AOA_all} were all under laminar inflow conditions.
-Here $\alpha_{\mathrm{stall}}$ is stalling angle of attack, and $\alpha_{\mathrm{stall}}$ was defined at $\alpha$ which gave the (first local) maximum $C_l$.
-Profiles of $\alpha_{\mathrm{stall}}$ for NREL 5MW baseline turbine along its blade span can be found in Appendix \ref{app:alpha_stall}.
-Note that the airfoil geometries were not fixed along the blade span, causing the profiles of $<\alpha>/\alpha_{\mathrm{stall}}$ in Figure~\ref{fig:AOA_all} had some abrupt changes.
-It is clear that $<\alpha>$ for the fixed case in Figure~\ref{fig:AOA_all} can be considered as constants, and stalling phenomena did not occur.
-While for the surging cases, the patterns of $<\alpha>$ for cases with the same $\mathbb{V}$ were almost identical, and the stalling effects were more prominent with higher $\mathbb{V}$.
-Together with Equation~\ref{eq:V_WTEquation}, Figure~\ref{fig:AOA_all} demonstrates stalling occur most significantly when the rotor was moving against the inflow, as $V_{0, \mathrm{app}}$ \& $V_{n, \mathrm{app}}$ had bigger values.
-Note that stalling mostly occurred at the sections closer to the root, and this was as expected since $\alpha$ close to the root was more subjected to variations of $V_{n, \mathrm{app}}$ due to the fact that $\Omega r$ was smaller (Equation~\ref{eq:f_2D_mod}).
-Moreover, since the timings of stalling were aligned with the dips of $<C_T>$ for the surging cases with $\mathbb{V} = 0.44$ as $\phi_S = \pi$ (Figure~\ref{fig:paper_1_ampFre_concyc_CT}(a)), it can be concluded that stalling was the cause of the dips on the curves.
+Figure~\ref{fig:AOA_all} illustrates the cycle-averaged angle of attack, $<\alpha>$, along the blade during a surging cycle based on $\phi_S$.
+The figure includes three surging cases subjected to laminar inflow conditions with varying values of $v_{\mathrm{max}}$ but identical $k_D$ (cases \textbf{5}, \textbf{9}, and \textbf{10}).
+The general behavior is depicted by presenting these cases, as $\alpha$ during a surging cycle is predominantly influenced by $v_{\mathrm{max}}$ rather than $k_D$ or inflow conditions.
+The fixed cases are not shown as their $<\alpha>$ values are constant, and stalling is not observed.
+In Figure~\ref{fig:AOA_all}, $\alpha_{\mathrm{stall}}$ refers to the angle of attack at which the (first local) maximum of $C_l$ is reached, and the profile of $\alpha_{\mathrm{stall}}$ for NREL~5MW along its blade span can be found in Appendix~\ref{app:alpha_stall}.
+Note that the variation in airfoil geometries along the blade span leads to abrupt changes in $<\alpha>/\alpha_{\mathrm{stall}}$ along the blade, as seen in the figure.
+The values of $<\alpha>$ are observed to be larger around $\phi_S = 1.0\pi$, coinciding when $V_{0, \mathrm{app}}$ are higher.
+Moreover, the variability of $<\alpha>$ increases with larger $v_{\mathrm{max}}$, indicating more severe stalling in cases with higher $v_{\mathrm{max}}$.
+Furthermore, this analysis confirms that stalling predominantly occurs near the blade root, as expected, because varying $V_{n, \mathrm{app}}$ has more profound impacts on inflow angle $\phi$ close to the root as $\Omega r$ is smaller there (see Equation~\ref{eq:f_2D_mod}).
+The alignment of the stalling timings with the dips of $<C_T>$ for the surging cases with $v_{\mathrm{max}} = 0.44$ at $\phi_S = 1.0\pi$ (as shown in Figure~\ref{fig:paper_1_ampFre_concyc_CT}(a1) and \ref{fig:paper_1_ampFre_concyc_CT}(a2)) solidifies the statement that (static) stalling is responsible for these reductions.